nushell/nushell.github.io/book/installation.md

 ## Getting Ready

-Before we can install Nu, we need to make sure our system has the necessary requirements.
+Before we can install Nu from source, we need to make sure our system has the necessary requirements.
 Currently, this means making sure we have both the Rust toolchain and local dependencies installed.

 ### Installing a compiler suite